 Add a light carpet

-This is especially useful if you have darker floors that don’t help the light situation.
+This is especially useful if you have darker floors that don’t help the lack of light.

 Between the carpet and the ceiling, the room will appear taller, which will help make it appear less dark.